Kevin MacDonald (evolutionary psychologist): Non-academic affiliations

-The Occidental Quarterly and the NPI
+The Occidental Quarterly and the National Policy Institute

-MacDonald has contributed to The Occidental Quarterly on many occasions, a publication of the National Policy Institute, a white supremacist think tank.
+MacDonald is the editor of the magazine The Occidental Quarterly and has contributed to it on many occasions.
+The magazine is a publication of the National Policy Institute, a white supremacist think tank led by Richard B. Spencer.
 The Occidental Quarterly was described by the Anti-Defamation League in 2012 as "a racist print publication that mimics the look and style of academic journals."
 The Occidental Quarterly published MacDonald's monograph, Understanding Jewish Influence: A Study in Ethnic Activism, in 2004.
 Journalist Max Blumenthal reported in a 2006 article for The Nation that the work "has turned MacDonald into a celebrity within white nationalist and neo-Nazi circles."

-In October 2004, MacDonald accepted the Jack London Literary Prize of $10,000 from The Occidental Quarterly; the SPLC states it is a white supremacist organization.
-In his acceptance speech, he opined: "The best way to preserve ethnic interests is to defend an ethnostate—a nation that is explicitly intended to preserve the ethnic interests of its citizens."
-According to MacDonald, one of the functions of such a state would be to exclude non-European immigrants who are attracted to the state by its wealth and prosperity.
-At the conclusion of his speech, he remarked:
+In October 2004, MacDonald accepted the "Jack London Literary Prize" of $10,000 from The Occidental Quarterly.
+In his acceptance speech, he supported the concept of a white "ethnostate" that would exclude non-European immigrants.

-In November 2016, MacDonald was a keynote speaker at an event hosted in Washington, D.C. by the National Policy Institute, which NPR described as a "white nationalist think tank" led by Richard B. Spencer.
+In November 2016, MacDonald was a keynote speaker at an event hosted in Washington, D.C. by the National Policy Institute.
 The event concluded with Spencer leading the chant, "Hail Trump, hail our people, hail victory."

 David Duke

 Former Ku Klux Klan leader David Duke praised MacDonald's work on his website.
 MacDonald has appeared on Duke's radio program on multiple occasions, saying he agrees with the "vast majority" of Duke's statements.

 When MacDonald won his award from The Occidental Quarterly, the ceremony was attended by David Duke; Don Black, the founder of white supremacist site Stormfront; Jamie Kelso, a senior moderator at Stormfront; and the head of the neo-Nazi National Vanguard, Kevin Alfred Strom.
 In 2005, Kelso told The Occidental Report that he was meeting up with MacDonald to conduct business.
-MacDonald is featured in the Stormfront member Brian Jost's anti-immigration film, The Line in the Sand, where he "blam[ed] Jews for destroying America by supporting immigration from developing countries."
+MacDonald is featured in Stormfront member Brian Jost's anti-immigration film, The Line in the Sand, where he "blam[ed] Jews for destroying America by supporting immigration from developing countries."

 American Freedom Party

-In January 2010, it became known that MacDonald had accepted a position as one of the eight members of the board of directors of the newly founded American Third Position (known from 2013 as the American Freedom Party), which states that it "exists to represent the political interests of White Americans".
-A statement on their website reads, "If current demographic trends persist, European-Americans will become a minority in America in only a few decades time.
+In January 2010, it became known that MacDonald had accepted a position as one of the eight members of the board of directors of the newly founded American Third Position (known from 2013 as the American Freedom Party), whose website has stated that the group "exists to represent the political interests of White Americans".
+A statement on the website reads, "If current demographic trends persist, European-Americans will become a minority in America in only a few decades time.
 The American Third Position will not allow this to happen.
 To safeguard our identity and culture, and to secure an American future for our people, we will immediately put an indefinite moratorium on all immigration."

+Anders Breivik

+Kevin MacDonald was impressed by mass shooter Anders Breivik's writings on "Cultural Marxism".
+Breivik was, MacDonald wrote after his attack, "a serious political thinker with a great many insights and some good practical ideas on strategy."